 The Infrastructure Alliance is responsible for delivering water network improvements, leakage management and connecting new customers to the network for TWUL throughout AMP6.
 The Infrastructure Alliance is a partnership between TWUL and two new joint ventures, and is expected to deliver over £1 billion of work to support TWUL's delivery of its performance commitments by 2020.
-Following TWUL's leakage performance in recent years, significant changes were made to the Infrastructure Alliance contract in 2018/19, with all key decisions now lying with TWUL's senior managers and not with contractors.
-These changes also include changes to the incentive mechanisms for the alliance partners.

-The eight2O Alliance comprises two design and build joint ventures, a programme manager, and a technology innovator, with TWUL acting as both client and partner.
-The eight2O Alliance is responsible for carrying out between £2 billion and £2.5 billion of capital delivery work over AMP6 for TWUL across the wholesale business.
+The eight2O Alliance comprises two design and build joint ventures, and a programme manager, with TWUL acting as both client and partner.
+The eight2O Alliance was TWULs' main capital deliverer vehicle delivering projects and programme across the wholesale business totalling just over £2.1 billion (c£1.9 billion of work in AMP6 with £0.2 billion continuing into the early years of AMP7).